Episode 50. Remembering Steve Silberman: A conversation with Shannon Rosa

 The episode

 This interview is so informative, broad-reaching and thought-provoking.
-Derek and I talked about various aspects of AAC and his experiences before and after getting access to AAC, as well as AAC in tabletop roleplaying (RPGs).
+D. and I talked about various aspects of AAC and his experiences before and after getting access to AAC, as well as AAC in tabletop roleplaying (RPGs).

 We also talked about the social applications of the RPG model.
-As Derek said: “Everyone has strengths and weaknesses and in any group of people, someone is going to have a skill that no one else possesses.
+As D. said: “Everyone has strengths and weaknesses and in any group of people, someone is going to have a skill that no one else possesses.
 In gaming, we design characters around their strengths and the world is set forth in such a way as to let them succeed through them.
 That’s a far better model than real life where we are often put in places that attack our weaknesses and are expected to excel.”
 The best aspects of the RPG community are a model for our broader culture in creatively cultivating co-operation, valuing diversity and ensuring accessibility.

 Because this was one of my first interviews, I was a bit nervous on the mic!
 But it was a great way to start off the podcast.
 I hope you enjoy it as much as I did.